Hudson Headwaters Health Network Visa Sponsorship Jobs USA

 - Ensure operation of medical equipment by following manufacturer's instructions, troubleshooting malfunctions, and requesting repairs.

-- Perform other duties as requested.
+- Perform additional duties as assigned.

 Requirements

-- Minimum of one-year Registered Nurse clinical experience preferred.
+- Minimum of 1-year clinical experience preferred.

-- Ability to travel throughout the Network.
+- Ability to travel throughout the Network

-- Current BLS certification.
+- Current BLS certification

 - Proficiency with Microsoft applications and electronic medical records.